-The Cascading Style Sheets Editor tool of the browsers will suggest the CSS code/property when you enter the letter/character in a CSS class.
+The Cascading Style Sheets editor tool of the browsers will suggest the CSS code/property when you enter the letter/character in a CSS class.
 As of now, there are over 500 properties.
 Understanding each property can take some time.
-Well, if you’re using WordPress, you don’t have to learn CSS.
-The following WordPress CSS editor plugins will allow you to customize the HTML element as per your requirements:
+If you don’t test the changes a CSS code makes to the site and if the CSS code is erroneous or bad, the layout of the site will break, some elements will be visible only on mobile/desktops, etc. Well, if you’re using WordPress, you don’t have to learn CSS or waste time testing the code.
+The following WordPress CSS editor plugins will allow you to customize the HTML element as per your requirements with a valid style:

 SiteOrigin doesn’t have a fancy design like the above two plugins but it’s a good alternative to them.
 Also, the plugin is free.
 SiteOrigin is compatible with all themes available in the WordPress repository.
 It supports two modes – visual and text.
 In the visual mode, SO will display changes you make with the visual editor tool on the fly.
 In the text mode, you’ll see a large text area on the screen.
 You must enter your code in the box and click the save button.
 SO is easy to use.
 To switch from text to visual mode, tap the “eye” icon that you’ll find above the text area.
 To select the element, you should hover the mouse cursor on it and click the right button.